CliffordAnderson/CS1000/readme.md

 ### Technology

 We will be using a free and open-source visual programing language called [NetsBlox](https://netsblox.org/) during the course.
 The sole prerequisite for using NetsBlox is a modern web browser with JavaScript enabled.
-You will need to bring a computing device to class to follow along with classroom exercises––any brand of laptop or a tablet should be fine.
+You will need to bring a computing device to class to follow along with classroom exercises–any brand of laptop or a tablet should be fine.
 If you do not have a personal laptop or tablet at your disposal, please consult me and we will find alternative arrangements.

 ## Disclaimer